 Ph.D. admission represents a competitive process whereby the most qualified applicants receive an invitation to enter the Ph.D. program.
-Admission to the Ph.D. program does not rest on a single factor, but on the strength of the entire portfolio,
+Admission to the Ph.D. program does not rest on a single factor, but on the strength of the entire portfolio, demonstrating readiness for Ph.D. work.
+Ph.D. program faculty in the applicant's major and the Director for the Research Doctoral Programs evaluate the applicant's fitness for doctoral studies.

 After all admissions materials have been compiled, the Department Chair meets with all faculty supervisors in the applicant's major.
 After carefully reviewing all documents in an applicant's portfolio, faculty supervisors in the student's major field make admission recommendations to the Director for the Research Doctoral Programs.
+Students will be notified by email after taking the entrance examinations whether they have been accepted into the Ph.D. program.